manishekhawat/device-type-capture/CONTRIBUTING.md

 ## Financial contributions

 We are not accepting any financial contribution right now.
+Thank you for considering though.

 ## Credits

 ### Contributors

 Thank you to all the people who have already contributed to @techbana, looking forward for more!
-Your recognition would be added here :)
+Your recognition would be added here and in readme.md as well. :)